- Writing a ghost story – how to start

 The mist is drifting like breath.
 It’s spreading damp fingers over my skin, into my mouth, into my eyes.
 I can hardly see in front of me.
 Yet there are movements, shapes rising, lumbering towards me, reaching out to me.
 I can hear sighing, moaning.
 Desperate, I try to run away, but I can’t move.

-You may also be interested in my blog post on writing haikus.
+You may also be interested in my blog posts on writing haikus, fairy tales, riddle rhymes and puzzle poems and short stories.

 Hallowe’en and all that